settrans/settrans.github.io/index.md

 ![Our Translators][our-translators]
 {: class="limage"}

-Semua penerjemah bersertifikat dan dapat menyelesaikan `1.500-2.500 kata` per hari.
+Semua penerjemah bersertifikat dan masing-masing mampu menyelesaikan `1.500-2.500 kata` per hari.
 Kami menyediakan layanan penerjemahan untuk bidang teknis, pemasaran, akademik, bisnis, keuangan, atau lainnya, dan penerjemahan dapat dilakukan oleh beberapa penerjemah profesional kami sekaligus apabila diperlukan.
-{: class="rtext content-id lang-hide home" style="padding-top: 2%;"}
+{: class="rtext content-id lang-hide home" style="padding-top: 1%;"}
-Each of our translators is certified and is able to get through `1,500-2,500 words` per day.
+All translators are certified and each one of them can get through `1,500-2,500 words` per day.
 We provide technical, marketing, academic, business, financial, or other translation services and our translation process can be performed by more than one of our professional translators